stefmsft/SurfUtil/README.md

 # Contribute
 All the Microsoft Surface TSP/GBB are welcome to contribute.
 Send me a mail so I can add you to the repo.
 Use pull request to submit your work.

+# History and thanks
+This project started with 2 influences
+1. The script build by a peer colleague (Casey Hill).
+I've used then for a while and the indeniable value there is the part that allow to guess the URL for Surface firmware/driver update online.
+When I decided to go a step further on what was available, I learned a lot from Casey scripts for the part.

+2. All the work done by the team develloping and maintening the PDT project.
+PDT is a set of Powsrshell Tool that allow anyone to generate a System Center lab environment.
+I took a lot of their inspiring work to speed mine on generating automated booting media.